-1. Ensure your compatible video cable is firmly connected
+1. Ensure the display cable is securely connected

 2. Check if you selected the correct input source